 elevation are also

 address_list = gmaps.reverse_geocode((latitude, longitude)) timezone = gmaps.timezone((latitude, longitude)) elevation = gmaps.elevation((latitude, longitude))

-Usage of the Google Maps API web services is limited by number of requests in a specified time period.
+Usage of the Google Maps Platform web services is limited by number of requests in a specified time period.
 The Python library automatically limits request rates.
-Cloud Pub/Sub helps by allowing capture of the unprocessed data to stream at the varying rates reported from vehicles in motion.
-By using a Cloud Pub/Sub pull subscription, your client object can call the Maps API services at a steady rate.
+Pub/Sub helps by allowing capture of the unprocessed data to stream at the varying rates reported from vehicles in motion.
+By using a Pub/Sub pull subscription, your client object can call the Maps API services at a steady rate.
 This approach can help you stay within the appropriate queries-per-second (QPS) level prescribed by the usage limits.

 This is the long-term persistence layer for the data.
 Its role includes the storage of unprocessed data, and processed data that can be used for subsequent analytics.
 The sample script loads the enhanced record into BigQuery for storage.

 It’s important to understand the Google Maps Platform terms of service, which impose limits on storing the data obtained from the Maps API.

 To make sure the latest and most accurate Google Maps Platform data is accessible for your users, periodically refresh the data retrieved through the API, rather than storing it permanently.